 In short, encryption is used by nearly every piece of hardware and software on the planet (not to mention those not even on the planet…satellites and the International Space Station).

-All of these encryption implementations will need to be updated before quantum computers become generally available.
+Most of these encryption implementations will need to be updated before quantum computers become generally available.

 #5: 83% Say Learning About Quantum-Safe Security Is Important

 The good news is that IT professionals want to keep up with the threats quantum computing is bringing.
 DigiCert’s survey found that an overwhelming majority consider learning about post quantum encryption an important priority.

 If you want to learn more about post quantum cryptography, here are a few resources we recommend: